-- UNSW Vice Chancellors Fellowships are 3 year fully funded fellowships for early career researchers.
+- UNSW Scientia Fellowships are 3-4 year fellowships for high flying early career researchers.
 Preference is given to non-UNSW candidates (including those from overseas).
-Applications for these are due in August each year, with the position beginning the following calendar year.
-See here for more details.
+There are several rounds of applications a year.
+See https://research.unsw.edu.au/unsw-scientia-fellowship-program for further details.

 Honours and undergraduate students